EmmyVoita/KalmanFilter/README.md

 The KalmanFilter calculations are performed in the KalmanFilter script.

-The main script handles updating the Kalman filter and reteriving the filtered velocity values.
+The main script handles updating the Kalman filter and retrieving the filtered velocity values.